McConnell Pushing New Debt Limit Strategy

 And Sen. Kevin Cramer, R-N.D., added: "I like them having to use the reconciliation process.
 And to the degree we could help facilitate that a little easier, I’m fine with.
 I’m a little less enthused about" the other fast-track options.

 According to Politico, Democrat leaders in the House were putting the finishing touches on a plan to address the defense bill and debt limit together.
-Their aspiration to vote as early as Tuesday evening remained in doubt.
+But their aspiration to vote as early as Tuesday evening remained in doubt.

 This is technically the final week the House is scheduled to be in session until mid-January.
 But Politico pointed out Speaker Nancy Pelosi, D-Calif., has warned members they could be called back over the holidays.